 (b) it must be concise and include all relevant details;

-(c) it should not include lengthy quotations from documents;
+(d) it must not include lengthy quotations from documents;

-8.3.
-The making or causing to be made a false statement in a witness statement without an honest belief in its truth may result in proceedings being brought against the person for a contempt of court.
+8.4.
+The making of or causing to be made a false statement in a witness statement without an honest belief in its truth may result in proceedings being brought against the person for a contempt of court.